zlatinb/muwire/README.md

 ## Running the Web UI / Plugin

 There is a Web-based UI under development.
 It is intended to be run as a plugin to the Java I2P router.
 Instructions how to build it are available at the wiki [Plugin] page.

-## Running the CLI

-Look inside `cli-lanterna/build/distributions`.
-Untar/unzip one of the `shadow` files and then run the jar contained inside by typing `java -jar cli-lanterna-x.y.z-all.jar` in a terminal.
-The CLI options are documented here [cli options]

-The CLI is in maintenance mode and will not be getting any new features.

 ## Docker